 Whenever you get in touch with us either in person, by phone or online, we’ll usually need your basic contact details: name, address, telephone number, email address etc, together with enough information about your enquiry to be able to help you quickly and effectively.

 If you receive or have received social care and support from Manchester City Council, we will hold a social care record about you.
-This is stored on electronic databases called MiCare and ELMS, and we may also hold some based paper based information about you.
+This is stored on an electronic database and we may also hold some based paper based information about you.

 Your record will contain: